waynewaynetsai/vsce-script-preview/README.md

 If your extension project is typescript project

-1. Readable, editable and persistent macro for Vim's operation
+1. Readable, editable and reusable macro for Vim's operation

 Imagine there's a vim operation for select a function or any kinds of block.
 You might create a macro to make this operation easier.